benthillerkus/debug_hit_points/README.md

 Ever wondered why your custom slider doesn't register all taps?
-Or maybe it seems you can tap everywhere, even though your button should be much smaller?
+Or maybe it seems you can tap everywhere, even though your button should be much smaller?<br>
-`package:debug_hit_points` renders a dot matrix on top of your Widget, displaying exactly where hit tests succeed.
+`package:debug_hit_points` renders a dot matrix on top of your Widget, displaying exactly where hit tests succeeds.

 ## Features